williamcfrancis/Enhancing-Image-Super-Resolution-with-Improved-ESRGAN/README.md

-# Improved Enhanced Super-Resolution Generative Adversarial Networks for Image Super Resolution
+# Enhanced Super-Resolution Generative Adversarial Networks for Image Super Resolution

 Image Super-Resolution refers to the conversion of a low-resolution image to a high-resolution image.
 In this project, the implementation of ESRGAN is chosen as the baseline to generate a super-resolved image.
 Multiple experiments